sgroupdesign/sui/docs/getting-started/installation-docs.md

 npm run docs:watch
 ```

 Using the `watch` command, the secondary Vite process (which is building the S.UI CSS/JS) will watch for any changes you make to the Markdown files, and re-compile automatically, ensuring it scans all files to purge (or include) appropriate CSS.
-This will also be the case for when you want to include any `@sui` JS components.
+This will also be the case for when you want to include any `@sgroup` JS components.